Earthquake magnitudes depend on seismic history, as revealed by a neural network analysis: Abstract

 \section{Abstract}

 Earthquake occurrence is notoriously difficult to predict.
 While some aspects of their spatiotemporal statistics can be relatively well captured by point-process models, very little is known regarding the magnitude of future events, and it is deeply debated whether it is possible to predict the magnitude of an earthquake before it starts.
-This is due both to the lack of information about fault conditions and to the inherent complexity of rupture dynamics.
-Consequently, even state of the art forecasting models typically assume no knowledge about the magnitude of future events besides the time-independent Gutenberg Richter (GR) distribution, which describes the marginal distribution over large regions and long times.
-This approach implicitly assumes that earthquake magnitudes are independent of previous seismicity and are identically distributed.
-In this work we challenge this view by showing that information about the magnitude of an upcoming earthquake can be directly extracted from the seismic history.
-We present MAGNET - MAGnitude Neural EsTimation model, an open-source, geophysically-inspired neural-network model for probabilistic forecasting of future magnitudes from cataloged properties: hypocenter locations, occurrence times and magnitudes of past earthquakes.
-Our history-dependent model outperforms stationary and quasi-stationary state of the art GR-based benchmarks, in real catalogs in Southern California, Japan and New-Zealand.
-This demonstrates that earthquake catalogs contain information about the magnitude of future earthquakes, prior to their occurrence.
-We conclude by proposing methods to apply the model in characterization of the preparatory phase of earthquakes, and in operational hazard alert and earthquake forecasting systems.
+Most operational forecasting models assume that earthquake magnitudes follow a time-independent Gutenberg-Richter (GR) distribution, effectively treating magnitudes as independent of seismic history.
+We address this fundamental question by demonstrating that standard hypocenter catalogs carry information about future earthquake magnitudes, making them more predictable than previously considered.
+We present MAGNET (MAGnitude Neural EsTimation model), which uses a multi-encoder neural network architecture with LSTM units to process spatiotemporal patterns in seismic history.
+By analyzing hypocenter locations, occurrence times, and magnitudes of past events, MAGNET generates probabilistic magnitude forecasts that demonstrate information gains in predicting magnitudes of future events over GR-based models, after controlling for detection artifacts.
+Our model achieves an information gain of approximately 0.07 bit per earthquake on average over the GR benchmark in Southern California, Japan, and New Zealand catalogs, with this advantage persisting.
+These results demonstrate that hypocentral earthquake catalogs contain extractable information about future magnitudes, challenging the conventional separability assumption in earthquake forecasting and offering new approaches for seismic hazard assessment.